Bloodline theory

-The bloodline theory (xuetong lun) or blood lineage theory was a political theory popular among conservative Red Guards during the early phase of China's Cultural Revolution.
+The bloodline theory (血統論 (血统论, Xuètǒng lùn)) or blood lineage theory was a political theory associated with the "Loyalist Faction" (Baohuang Pai) of the Red Guards during the early phase of the Cultural Revolution in the People's Republic of China.
+Opponents included the "Rebel Faction" (Zaofan Pai) of the Red Guards.

 According to the bloodline theory, the defining factor in a person's class standing was their family's class position.
 It was expressed by the bloodline couplet, "from a revolutionary father a hero, from a reactionary father a bastard."
-Although this position was politically-discredited, it continued to have a political impact during the Cultural Revolution.
+Although this position was politically discredited, it continued to have a political impact during the Cultural Revolution.

 Definition

 According to the bloodline theory, the defining factor in a person's class standing was their family's class position.
 Regardless of a person's current position, they could not be considered as among the revolutionary people unless their family background was that of the poor or middle peasants, proletariat, or soldiers and would instead be considered among the so-called Five Black Categories.
-In some instances, the criteria for Red Guard membership was so exacting that for purposes of the bloodline theory, family background would be traced back to grandparents or distant relatives.
+In some instances, the criteria for Red Guard membership were so exacting that for purposes of the bloodline theory, family background would be traced back to grandparents or distant relatives.

 The essence of the bloodline theory was summarized by the slogan, "from a revolutionary father a hero, from a reactionary father a bastard."
 Other permutations of this bloodline couplet included the phrase, "it is basically like this" or the phrase "it is exactly like this," suggesting that advocates of the bloodline theory may have disagreed about the weight that it should have.